kaplan81/ngx-hocs/README.md

 > Higher-oder Angular 9+ components monorepo.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 ## Purpose

 To create a hub of libraries that contain higher-oder components that can be used by the Angular community.